autoimport

 The first run will take some time, but a cache system is implemented so that next runs are faster.

-Then, you can see the diff and accept the changes using a shiny widget:
+Then, you can see the diff and accept the changes using the shiny widget:

 Limitations